valhovey/blog/a_tour_of_haskell.md

 type Color = (Int, Int, Int) -- e.g. (255, 0, 255) for purple
 {% endhighlight %}

-You can keep adding more types to the product until you get abominations like `(Int, String, Bool, Int, Int, String)` but at a certain point it makes more sense to use the next type construct in Haskell.
+You can keep adding more types to the product until you get abominations like `(Int, String, Bool, Int, Int, String)` but at a certain point it makes more sense to use record types.

 ### Record Types

 A record type is something like a product type, except that for a given value you are also given functions to extract one piece of the product.
 It's easier to give an example: